WildernessLabs/Netduino.Foundation/docs/Library/Displays/TextDisplayMenu/index.md

 ![](lcd_container.jpg)

+The [Appliance Hacking Enclosure](https://github.com/WildernessLabs/3D_Print_Designs/tree/master/Enclosures/ApplianceControl) was specifically designed and 3D printed with the TextMenuDisplay in mind.

 ## Sample Code

 The following code illustrates how to create a new `TextDisplayMenu`, driven by a `RotaryEncoderWithButton` that loads its contents from JSON: